Hofstra University: Athletics

 Hofstra University teams were nicknamed the Flying Dutchmen from 1935 until 2001.
 The school's official team name became "The Pride" in 2001, referring to a pair of lions which became the school's athletic mascots in the late 1980s.
 The Pride nickname evolved from the Hofstra Pride on- and off-campus image campaign that began in 1987, during the university's dramatic recovery and growth.
 This followed a financial crisis in the 1970s that forced the layoff of more than 100 employees.
 In 1977 Hofstra wrestler Nick Gallo won the 126 lb weight class at the NCAA National Championship and was a member of the 1976 and 1980 U.S. Olympic Freestyle Wrestling teams, he was also given the title "Most Outstanding Wrestler" in the 1977 NCAA Division I Wrestling Championships.

 Prior to 2008, the New York Jets held summer training camp at their on-campus headquarters before moving to their new headquarters in Florham Park, New Jersey.
 The area has since been used for the construction of the medical school building, which was completed in 2015.

 On December 3, 2009, the university announced it was terminating the football program.
 Under NCAA rules, any football players who chose to transfer to other schools were eligible to play immediately, and not subjected to normal residency waiting periods.
 Scholarship-holders who wished to stay at Hofstra were permitted to keep their scholarships.
 Funds previously used for the football program went into the creation of the medical school, and enhancing a variety of programs, including hard sciences and engineering.

 On February 26, 2011, Hofstra Senior Day, the university retired the basketball jersey number 22 to honor senior Charles Jenkins before the end of the season.
 Jenkins, the school's all-time leading scorer, ranked fifth in the nation at 23.3 points per game last season (as of 22 February 2011) and was the front-runner to win Colonial Athletic Association Player of the Year honors.
-"I think it's very rare," head coach Mo Cassara said by phone to reporter Jeff Eisenberg.
-"We have 25 other athletes that have had their numbers retired here at Hofstra, but none of them have ever been retired while they were still here at their last games.
-He's been such an integral part of this university on so many levels that we thought that was the highest honor we could give him."
 No other Hofstra athlete in any sport has received the same honor.